WVUE-DT: Sale to Gray Television

 On June 25, 2018, less than a year after the full acquisition of WVUE by Raycom, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WVUE, and Gray's 93 television stations) under the former's corporate umbrella.
-The cash-and-stock merger transaction valued at $3.6 billion–in which Gray shareholders would acquire preferred stock currently held by Raycom–will result in WVUE gaining new sister stations in nearby markets, including CBS/ABC affiliate KNOE-TV in Monroe and NBC/CBS affiliate KALB-TV in Alexandria, in addition to its current Raycom sister stations.
-The combined company will be in every Louisiana market except for Lafayette as a result.
+The cash-and-stock merger transaction valued at $3.6 billion–in which Gray shareholders would acquire preferred stock currently held by Raycom–resulted in WVUE gaining new sister stations in nearby markets, including CBS/ABC affiliate KNOE-TV in Monroe and NBC/CBS affiliate KALB-TV in Alexandria, in addition to its current Raycom sister stations.
+The combined company is in every Louisiana market except for Lafayette as a result.
 The sale was approved on December 20, and was completed on January 2, 2019.

+In December 2023, WVUE announced it had purchased a four-story, 37,000 sqft building at 3900 Howard Avenue that currently houses Pontchartrain Housing Corporation.
+The station plans to "create a state-of-the-art digital television media center" at the new property in time for the NFL's Super Bowl LIX, an event in February 2025 that Caesars Superdome will host and Fox and WVUE will broadcast.
+The station's current home 1025 S. Norman C. Francis Parkway, just seven blocks away, is being acquired by the neighboring Xavier University of Louisiana as part of an expansion of the school's programs.

+On December 30, 2023, Gray reached an agreement with the New Orleans Pelicans to air 10 games on the station during the 2023–24 season.
+On August 6, 2024, it was reported that the Pelicans had signed a multi-year agreement to move all of its regionally-televised games to WVUE beginning in the 2024–25 season, moving from Bally Sports New Orleans.
+On September 17, Gray announced the formation of the Gulf Coast Sports & Entertainment Network, which would be on a new subchannel of WVUE.